 The purpose of the BRCTC Security Department is to provide a safe and secure environment for students, faculty, staff and visitors, and the protection of campus property and facilities from damage or loss.
 The Department's approach is to involve the entire college family in the process of maintaining a safe campus.
 Security strives to generate an atmosphere of comfort and safety, allowing students to concentrate on academic studies, as well as to foster an environment in which employees may dedicate their time to student services and teaching activities.
 Students, faculty, and staff know exactly to whom they should report criminal acts, threat intelligence, or suspicious persons.
-They are also aware that these reports may be forwarded to Security anonymously, and that their Personal Identifiable Information (PII) shall remain strictly confidential.
+They are also aware that these reports may be forwarded to Security anonymously, and that their Personal Identifiable Information (PII) will remain strictly confidential.
 In light of the increased number of school-related shootings, campus security officers maintained a heightened state of situational awareness, without compromising the department's commitment to providing quality customer service to the Blue Ridge CTC community.
 The Security Department's objective is to provide a remarkably safe environment with an emphasis on officer accessibility through visibility, and exceptional customer service remaining a crucial mission element.
 By demonstrating to the entire BRCTC community that they are approachable, our security officers, though always vigilant and ready to meet the diverse safety challenges integral to the critical position they hold, primarily focus on crime prevention, conflict de-escalation, as well as obtaining and providing cooperation.

-The Security Department employs numerous methods, techniques and strategies in achieving its mission.
-In addition to performing interior and exterior patrols of all campuses, Security provides escorts for students and staff, manages the vehicle registration program, controls building access using state-of-the-art technology, monitors campus traffic and parking, issues identification cards to students, staff, faculty and vendors, conducts monthly safety inspections of all campus locations, and responds to, and initially investigates all emergencies and suspicious or unsafe incidents.
+The Security Department employs numerous methods, techniques, and strategies in achieving its mission.
+In addition to performing interior and exterior patrols of all campus locations, Security provides escorts for students and staff, manages the vehicle registration program, controls building access using state-of-the-art technology, monitors campus traffic and parking, issues identification cards to students, staff, faculty and vendors, conducts monthly safety inspections of all campus locations, and responds to, and initially investigates all emergencies and suspicious or unsafe incidents.
 Additionally, the Director of Campus Security is often tasked with investigating matters of a sensitive nature that are of special concern to the college administration.
-During the time frame, October 1, 2022 to the present, members of the Security Team prepared 26 incident reports that focused upon a wide-range of situations, including response to medical scenarios, missing persons, lost, damaged and stolen college property, verbal threats, suspicious persons and activities, and vehicular accidents.
-Incidents classified as genuine criminal activity, irrespective of their Clery designation, were noted in the Security Department's Daily Crime Log.
+During the time frame, October 1, 2023 to the present, members of the Security Team prepared 13 incident reports that focused upon a wide-range of situations, including response to medical scenarios, lost, damaged and stolen college property, suspicious persons and activities, and vehicular accidents.
+Incidents classified as genuine criminal in nature, and irrespective of their Clery designation, were noted in the Security Department's Daily Crime Log.

 Campus Security officers do not have arrest powers but may detain individuals for investigation and further questioning by local police officers, and/or other law enforcement agencies.
 Students, faculty, staff, and visitors are expected to cooperate with security personnel in providing identification upon request, reporting incidents which might constitute a breach of security or the commission of a crime, and following officer's instructions during emergency situations, including fire and first responder drills.
-A new SOP supporting the BRCTC Security Team for Requesting Law Enforcement Assistance with Disruptive Individuals was reviewed by legal counsel prior to admittance:
+As there is always the potential that a Blue Ridge CTC security officer shall be required to request local police support, the college president recently approved an administrative procedure authorizing the Blue Ridge CTC Security to request law Enforcement assistance when encountering disruptive individuals.
+Prior to its approval, legal counsel reviewed the new procedure.
+The full text of this new security administrative procedure is provided below:

-Blue Ridge Community and Technical College Campus Security Procedure:

-Requesting Local Law Enforcement Assistance with Disruptive Individuals:
+Blue Ridge Community and Technical College Campus Security Procedure: Requesting Local Law Enforcement Assistance with Disruptive Individuals: